Palm Centro: AT&T

-The AT&T version is available in black, white and electric blue.
+The AT&T version was available in black, white, and electric blue.
 It uses the GSM cellular network for connectivity and does have some differences from Sprint's CDMA version.
-The GSM-based device is quad-band (850/900/1800/1900 MHz) and supports both GPRS and EDGE data protocols.
-Even though the Sprint and Verizon versions of the Centro support 3G (EV-DO), the AT&T version does not; it is a 2G-only device.
+The GSM-based device was quad-band (850/900/1800/1900 MHz) and supported both GPRS and EDGE data protocols.
+Even though the Sprint and Verizon versions of the Centro supported 3G (EV-DO), the AT&T version did not; it was a 2G-only device.

-PC Magazine writes: "The Centro for AT&T sacrifices the Sprint version's high-speed data access, but you get more battery life—though not quite enough.
+PC Magazine wrote: "The Centro for AT&T sacrifices the Sprint version's high-speed data access, but you get more battery life—though not quite enough.
 Nonetheless, the low price makes it a good first smartphone."

-The AT&T Centro also offers a Push-To-Talk walkie-talkie-like service not available on the CDMA device.
-This allows you to instantly see the availability of your contacts before calling them and make individual or group Push-To-Talk calls.
+The AT&T Centro also offered a Push-To-Talk walkie-talkie-like service not available on the CDMA device, allowing the user to instantly see the availability of contacts and make individual or group Push-To-Talk calls.

 Verizon

-The Verizon version of the Centro, available in dark blue only, was released on June 12, 2008 for $99 with a two-year contract and a $70 mail in rebate.
-This version runs on a 1xRTT/1xEV–DO (Rel.
+The Verizon version of the Centro, available in dark blue only, was released on June 12, 2008, for $99 with a two-year contract and a $70 mail-in rebate.
+This version ran on a 1xRTT/1xEV–DO (Rel.
 0) 3G network.